 This four ingredient recipe could not get any easier!
 You'll have this juice whipped up and ready to serve in no time.

 - Mangoes - The star ingredient!!
 Mangoes can't be juiced like oranges.
 They're not quite like watermelon either which has so much water content that it can be blended, strained and served outright.
 Instead, mangoes are pulpy and vary in taste and texture between varieties, so they require just a bit more treatment.
-Using a ripe, sweet mango like champagne, alphonso, or kesar mangoes are the best for making mango juice.
+Ripe, sweet mangoes like champagne, alphonso, or kesar mangoes are the best for making mango juice.
+You can also use canned puree or frozen mangoes.

 - Water - The water thins out the consistency of the pureed mangoes.
 It is also used to make a syrup to sweeten the mangoes.